 Ready For Meat Grown From Animal Cells?
-A Startup Plans A Pilot Plant
+A Startup Plans A Pilot Facility

 Valeti and his team walked us through the process of producing cell-based meat.
 It starts with the selection of specific types of animal cells that can grow to become meat.
 Next, the cells are fed and put in a "cultivator" — similar to a fermenting tank — where they can grow and form muscle and connective tissue.
 The process is analogous to the way breweries grow yeast cells to produce beer.
 Only here, they're growing animal cells.

-I got the chance to sample Memphis Meats' chicken, which was pan sauteed with some oil and served with greens.
-It tasted pretty close to chicken breast produced in the traditional way — but without as much textural variation between bits of muscle, fat and connective tissue.
-The new plant, which is expected to be built in the next 18-24 months, will allow the company to scale up and experiment with their meat products, which also include duck and beef.
+I got the chance to sample Memphis Meats' chicken, which was pan-sautéed with some oil and served with greens.
+It tasted pretty close to chicken breast produced the traditional way — but without as much textural variation among bits of muscle, fat and connective tissue.
+The pilot production facility, which is expected to be built in the next 18 to 24 months, will allow the company to scale up and experiment with its meat products, which also include duck and beef.

 But Memphis Meats and its competitors face quite a few hurdles in bringing cell-based meats to market.
 For starters, the cost of production needs to come down.
-Back in 2018, Wired reported that a pound of Memphis Meats takes $2,400 to produce, in part, due to the expensive growth mediums — or feed — needed to culture cells.
+Back in 2018, Wired reported that a pound of Memphis Meats takes $2,400 to produce, in part because of the expensive growth mediums — or feed — needed to culture cells.

 "Our costs have continued to come down significantly over the last three years," Valeti told us in an email Wednesday.
-"We have a clear path to bringing a cost competitive product to market as we scale our production and that's part of what our latest funding round will help us to unlock," Valeti says.
-He says the company will continue to work on developing low-cost feed for the cells, which is one significant piece of the puzzle.
+"We have a clear path to bringing a cost competitive product to market as we scale our production and that's part of what our latest funding round will help us to unlock," Valeti said.
+He said the company will continue to work on developing low-cost feed for the cells, which is one significant piece of the puzzle.

 Decisions over how best to label, regulate and inspect cell-based meats are another challenge.
 In late 2018, the U.S. Department of Agriculture and the U.S. Food and Drug Administration announced that the two agencies would share regulatory oversight, but there are still many issues to resolve.

-"The agencies have outlined a path to market, Valeti says, "and we will continue providing them with the information they need to fill in the details."
+"The agencies have outlined a path to market, Valeti said, "and we will continue providing them with the information they need to fill in the details."

-Memphis Meats has plenty of competitors in the space, and some of them are are seeking regulatory approval outside the U.S. As of last year, there were 27 cell-based meat and seafood companies around the world, according to the Good Food Institute.
-These include Just Foods, which is developing Wagyu beef using cells from prized cows.
-In addition, there are several companies that aim to produce cell-based fish products.
+Memphis Meats has plenty of competitors in the space, and some of them are seeking regulatory approval outside the United States.
+As of last year, there were 27 cell-based meat and seafood companies around the world, according to the Good Food Institute.
+These include Just Foods, which is developing wagyu beef using cells from prized cows.
+In addition, several companies are aiming to produce cell-based fish products.